Oct 11, 2020

 Tamborine Mountain Sunset by @elisa.explores via Instagram

 4. Four Winds 360 Revolving Restaurant, BroadbeachBreathtaking views paired with good food is one thing.
-But ever-changing panoramas with a tantalising buffet?
+But a Gold Coast restaurant with a view that is ever-changing with a tantalising buffet?
 That is another story altogether!
 Yet this is what Queensland’s only revolving restaurant promises.

 The Australian fusion and seafood menu boasts an impressive variety from fresh ocean prawns, marinated black mussels, and Balmain bugs to BBQ chicken wings, gyozas, crispy pork belly.
 Of course there are plenty of dessert options from cheeseboards to cake, mousse, slice, ice cream and more!